How to buy General Electric (GE) shares in Australia

 Have General Electric's shares ever split?

-General Electric's shares were split on a 104:100 basis on 25 February 2019.
-So if you had owned 100 shares the day before before the split, the next day you'd have owned 104 shares.
+General Electric's shares were split on a 1:8 basis on 1 August 2021.
+So if you had owned 8 shares the day before before the split, the next day you'd have owned 1 share.
 This wouldn't directly have changed the overall worth of your General Electric shares – just the quantity.
-However, indirectly, the new 3.8% lower share price could have impacted the market appetite for General Electric shares which in turn could have impacted General Electric's share price.
+However, indirectly, the new 700% higher share price could have impacted the market appetite for General Electric shares which in turn could have impacted General Electric's share price.

 General Electric share price volatility

-Over the last 12 months, General Electric's shares have ranged in value from as little as US$5.48 up to US$13.26.
+Over the last 12 months, General Electric's shares have ranged in value from as little as US$79.4258 up to US$116.17.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while General Electric's is 0.9247.
-This would suggest that General Electric's shares are less volatile than average (for this exchange).
+The market (NYSE average) beta is 1, while General Electric's is 1.0374.
+This would suggest that General Electric's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 General Electric overview